 You Will Need:

 - container (old yogurt tub, or another container you can throw out after)

 - nail polish – at least 3 colours

-- Plastic eggs (from the dollar store, craft ones that are dull, not the shiny ones)
+- Plastic eggs (from the dollar store, use the craft ones that are dull, not the shiny ones)

 - old egg carton

 How To Dye Eggs:

 - Fill your containers about 1/2 to 3/4 full with water.

 - Drop nail polish into the water, you will want to have the polishes open and ready to drop a few different colours within about 10 seconds.

 - With egg in your hand,dunk the egg into the water and twist to pick up the polish.

 - Pull out of water and place in egg carton to set.
 They dry quickly and you do not want to handle them much until dry.